koichishi/3D-Object-Detection-Tracking-Motion-Forecasting/README.md

-# CSC490H1: Making Your Self-driving Car Perceive the World
+Self-driving Model Using LiDAR

-This repository contains the project code made by Gongyi Shi and Anny Dai.
+This repository contains the project by Gongyi Shi and Anny Dai, under supervision of Prof. Raquel Urtasun.

 ## Getting started